 In some practices, only a modest amount of honey will be harvested, leaving enough honey for the entire colony to feed on throughout winter.
 On a commercial level, bee farms, will remove all of the honey and substitute it with sugar for the bees to eat.

-Sugar isn’t as nutritious for the bees as honey — it could cause a decline in productivity and overall well being.
+Sugar isn’t as nutritious for the bees as honey — it could cause a decline in productivity and overall well-being.
 These practices only exist because of human consumption and demand.

 This doesn’t mean that people should never harvest honey.
 Instead, opt for organic or locally produced honey rather than commercially produced.
-Not only will it be better for the bees, it will reduce your footprint on the environment.
+Not only will it be better for the bees, but it will also reduce your footprint on the environment.

 Do All Bees Make Honey?